BenGutteridge/bengutteridge.github.io/_pages/cv.md

 **HumBug Project**, *Machine Learning Research Group, Oxford University* (Jun 2020 – Sep 2021)
 * Summer research placements supervised by Prof. Stephen Roberts.
 * Project concerns the use of low-cost smartphones and audio data analysis for the identification and tracking of mosquito species, for malaria prevention.
-* Working on codebase and obtaining experimental results for Bayesian NN species classification for [HumBugDB paper](https://arxiv.org/abs/2110.07607), accepted at NeurIPS 2021.
+* Working on codebase and obtaining experimental results for Bayesian NN species classification for [HumBugDB paper](https://arxiv.org/abs/2110.07607), accepted to NeurIPS 2021.
 * Worked on testing neural network mosquito classifier, and building/testing voice activity detector for removal of human speech from recordings (2020).

 **Final Year Undergraduate Project**, *Bayesian Exploration Lab, Oxford University* (Sep 2020 – June 2021)